harshinov29-yosi/19AI304-Fundamentals-of-C-Programming-2025-Odd-M6/README.md

   Create the C program to calculate the present age of a person by passing structure as a reference.
 # Date :
 # Aim:
-  To create a C program that uses a structure to store the current date and birth date, and to calculate the person’s present age in years, months, and days by passing the structure as a reference.
+  To create a C program that uses a structure to store the currnt agent date and birth date, and to calculate the person’s presee in years, months, and days by passing the structure as a reference.
 # Algorithm:
 ### Step 1:
   Start